atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Synopsis:**

-The `pkam` verb is used to authenticate one's own self as an owner of a Secondary Server using a PKI style authentication.
+The `pkam` verb is used to authenticate one's own client as an owner of an atServer using a PKI style authentication.

 Following regex represents the syntax of the `pkam` verb: